 27 Mar CHELSEA DESIGN WEEK 2017

 Last week I attended Chelsea Design week, one of my favourite interiors events of the year.
 Over 120 showrooms housing over 600 luxury interiors brands in Chelsea Harbour’s Design Centre domes opened their doors to unveil new collections as well as showcase their existing collections.
-Here is my round up of the top brands that stood out for Georgian and Regency Interiors.
+Here is my round up of the top brands that showed what was in it for Georgian interiors at Chelsea Design Week…

 African influences were seen in many showrooms, as it is a key interiors trend for 2017.
 A brand that stood out for me by capturing the essence of this was Cole & Son’s new Ardmore Collection of wallpapers and borders, which were unveiled last week.
 It was created in collaboration with Ardmore Ceramic Art.
 The quirky collection features exotic flora and majestic fauna: from rare birds to big cats, elephants, rhinos and mischievous monkeys; as well as the beautiful patterns of Zulu beadwork and woven basket ware.
 What I found most interesting, from a Georgian styling perspective, was the way the collection had been put together to enable the layering of borders and patterns to create a new take on panelling, dado rails and borders.
 Where a period property might once have had dado height panelling it offers a great way to eye-catchingly re-instate these proportions.